Nguyen Thi Hoai Thu

 The Phu Day temple, located about 55 kilometers East of Hanoi, was built to pay tribute to Lieu Hanh, a princess who died at a young age in the 16th century, and was later considered to be one of the mythical “four immortal gods” in Vietnamese culture, much like Saint Giong.
 Another piece of UNESCO Intangible Cultural Heritage, this festival is a center of belief for the worship Mother Goddesses.
 Chanting, singing, and even spiritual trances make this an incredible sight to behold.

-The Thay Pagoda Festival, held just 18 miles from Hanoi, celebrates Tu Dao Hanh’s life with a procession of the monk’s worshipping tablet, borne by representatives from four villages.
-The area around the Thay Pagoda is well-known for its beautiful Long Trì Lake, in the middle of which is a large water puppet theatre house.
-The area also boasts two beautiful wooden bridges with curved tiled roofs, and many beautiful mountain caves.
+The Thay Pagoda Festival, held just 18 miles from Hanoi, celebrates Tu Dao Hanh’s life with a procession of the monk’s worshiping tablet, borne by representatives from four villages.
+The area around the Thay Pagoda is well-known for its beautiful Long Trì Lake.
+The area also boasts two beautiful wooden bridges and many beautiful mountain caves.
+The festival is celebrated by locals from the four surrounding villages with many water puppetry performances.

 Phu Tho, Vietnam

-The Hung King Temple, located on Nghia Linh Mountain 85 kilometers from Hanoi, hosts a grand festival for the Hung Kings – instrumental figures in founding Vietnam – which lasts for 3 days, from the 9th to the 11th of the 3rd lunar month.
-The 10th and main festival day commences with a flower ceremony, in which even state representatives participate.
+The Hung King Temple, located on Nghia Linh Mountain 85 kilometers from Hanoi, hosts a grand festival for the Hung Kings – instrumental figures in founding Vietnam – which lasts for 3 days.
+Banh Day Cakes (round sticky rice cakes) are served to remind people how the Hung Kings taught people to grow rice, as well as the Lang Lieu Legend: that of the 18th Hung King, who invented the cakes.

 Sam mountain, located 5 kilometers from Chau Doc town in An Giang province, is the center of a historical complex of the old Tay An Pagoda, Ba Chua Xu Shrine (Goddess of the region), Hang Pagoda, and the Imperial Tomb of Thoai Ngoc Hau (Thoai Ngoc Hau (1761–1829), a high-ranking madarin served under Nguyen Dynasty and recognized by his faithful service).